All Episodes

 But anyway, he's not the story yet.

-Charles Ramsey, whose 911 call and subsequent TV interviews have made him a micro celebrity, was once a repeat spousal abuser whose marriage ended in divorce following a 2003 felony conviction for battering his wife.
+Charles Ramsey, whose 911 call and subsequent TV interviews have made him a micro-celebrity, was once a repeat spousal abuser whose marriage ended in divorce following a 2003 felony conviction for battering his wife.

 He would know.

-I sorry now apparently he would know.
+Now, apparently, he would know.

 Ramsey has also reportedly said that he went to help Barry because he was raised, it's a quote, he was raised to help women in distress.